 - Beat room temperature cream cheese by hand or a mixer until fluffy (I'd recommend a mixer).

-- Beat in egg, sugar, and vanilla extract until no lumps remain (if you use all ingredients at room temperature, no lumps will remain).
+- Beat in egg, powder sugar and vanilla extract until no lumps remain (if you use all ingredients at room temperature, no lumps will form).

 - Evenly distribute cream cheese mixture over the crust.